What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Skin Infections

-Skin infections are one of the common causes of hair loss in cats.
-Bacterial and fungal elements can cause infections in your cats, which causes hair loss.
+Skin infections are a common cause of hair loss in cats.
+Bacterial and fungal elements can cause infections in your cats, which can cause hair loss.
 Ringworm, a fungal infection, is one of the most common culprits.
 It causes circular patches of hair loss with red, scaly skin underneath.
+When this happens, our vets may prescribe medications to combat the infection and promote healing in your cat’s skin and coat.

 Hormonal Imbalances